TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 could be for example direct read/write access to the file system or direct access to the database (see :ref:`Guidelines for System
 Administrators: Database access <security-database-access>`).
-If a TYPO3 integrator or a backend user (e.g. an editor) depends on those extensions, it is most likely that a misconfiguration of the system exists in general.
+If a TYPO3 integrator or a backend user (for example an editor) depends on those extensions, it is most likely that a misconfiguration of the system exists in general.

-TYPO3 extensions like `phpMyAdmin`, various file browser/manager extensions, etc. may be a good choice for a development or test environment but are definitely out of place at production sites.
+`TYPO3`:pn: extensions like `phpMyAdmin`, various file browser/manager extensions, etc. may be a good choice for a development or test environment but are definitely out of place at production sites.